Thailand Human Rights 2017 Report April 2018

 e.
 Acceptable Conditions of Work

-The LPA mandates a uniform workweek of 48 hours, with a limit on overtime of 36 hours per week.
-Employees engaged in “dangerous” work, such as chemical, mining, or other industries involving heavy machinery, legally may work a maximum of 42 hours per week and are not permitted overtime.
-Petrochemical industry employees cannot work more than 12 hours per day and can work continuously only for a period not exceeding 28 days.
+The maximum workweek by law is 48 hours, or eight hours per day over six days, with an overtime limit of 36 hours per week.
+Employees engaged in “dangerous” work, such as chemical, mining, or other industries involving heavy machinery, may work a maximum of 42 hours per week and may not work overtime.
+Petrochemical industry employees may not work more than 12 hours per day and may work continuously for a maximum period of 28 days.